DOI-USGS/ISIS3/Public-Release-Process.md

 * Clone a fresh copy of the ISIS3 repository from GitHub
 * Update the isis/version file to reflect the proper version number and release stage.
 * Update the isis/CMakeLists.txt file to reflect the proper version number, release data, and release stage.
-* Confirm that the ```ninja docs``` line from the recipe/build.sh file has been removed.
-   * The documentation requires a lot of space and we are only allowed 5GB of space on Anaconda Cloud.
-For more information on this issue, visit the [RFC1](https://github.com/USGS-Astrogeology/ISIS3/wiki/RFC1:-Documentation-Delivery).
 * Do a manual build and run the tests for all supported systems (this is happening in the nightly CI-builds).
   * This includes Linux 28 (prog29), Ubuntu 18.4 (prog28) and MacOS 10.13 (prog27).
   * (This step should no longer be necessary once Jenkins has been properly set-up as tests will run before each merge)